cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-group-6-84.md

     video_id: ezJKsMirQ8k
 images: []
 ---
-On May 4, 2025 (Star Wars Day), SpaceX successfully launched the Starlink Group 6-84 mission with a record 29 Starlink V2 Mini Optimized satellites on Falcon 9 from Kennedy Space Centre LC-39A.
-Liftoff occurred at 08:54 UTC (4:54 a.m.
-EDT).
-Booster B1078 made its 20th flight and landed successfully on 'A Shortfall of Gravitas.'
-Weather conditions were marginal prior to launch.
-With this mission, SpaceX has now launched nearly 8,500 Starlink satellites, with over 7,300 currently operational in LEO.
-This was the 95th orbital launch globally in 2025 and SpaceX’s 53rd Falcon 9 of the year.
+SpaceX launched 29 Starlink satellites (Group 6-84) aboard a Falcon 9 rocket from LC-39A at Kennedy Space Center, Florida, on May 4, 2025, at 08:54 UTC (4:54 a.m.
+EDT), in foggy weather and with a 60% chance of favorable conditions.
+This marked the 20th flight for booster B1078, which previously supported Crew-6, SES O3b mPOWER-B, USSF-124, and multiple Starlink launches.
+The mission successfully delivered the largest batch of V2 Mini satellites to a 530 km, 43-degree inclination orbit.
+SpaceX has now flown nearly 8,500 Starlink satellites, with over 7,300 operational in LEO.
+This was the 95th orbital launch globally of 2025 and SpaceX’s 52nd Falcon 9 launch of the year.